-There is the reality of too-much-information, there is the reality of information-fatigue.
-I think that an unintended consequence of the information revolution has been the democratization of thoroughgoing but very confident ignorance on the one hand and the rise of corporate organizations ranging from Google to Facebook to CNN who thrive on disinformation and propaganda—creating false emphasis that, when read, has the semblance of an independently arrived at thought which is anything but that.
+There is the reality of too much information, there is the reality of information fatigue.
+I think that an unintended consequence of the information revolution has been the democratization of thoroughgoing but very confident ignorance on the one hand and the rise of corporate organizations ranging from Google to Facebook to CNN who thrive on disinformation and propaganda—creating false emphasis that, when read, has the semblance of an independently arrived at the thought which is anything but that.

 The genie has left the bottle, but sometimes I wonder if it is not better to merely have all the information you want which is relevant to you?
 You, individual, decide this.
 Not Mark Zuckerberg or some executive at CNN. [#NetNeutrality]

-How can we put the human being, in humanist terms, back at the centre of the information revolution is the question.
+How can we put the human being, in humanist terms, back at the center of the information revolution, is the question?
 With the talk of AI and the mega-corporations that provide it, is this not too late?

 It’s funny.
 What we are seeing is the crisis of the concept of the nation-state on the one hand and an interesting partial vindication of the Marxist thinkers.

 It is we who will die.
 Brexit exists because a certain business elite in Britain felt they could get no more from Europe and there was more to be exploited, for them, if they were left to scavenge an insular Britain by themselves.
-And, overarching both this is the irrepudiable place of poststructuralsm in public thinking.
+And, overarching both this is the irremediable place of post-structuralism in public thinking.
 These are the ingredients.

-The bloom of cancer of this came early and quickly, with two world wars where these recent nationalisms faced each other and comically gassed and shot each other’s kids by the million.
-As early as 1918, the West saw the error at the heart of the idea of the nation state and sought to assuage it by the League of Nations.
-At the same period, capitalism was coming to its own and between nationalism and capitalism, we had a second war.
-So, the European community and the idea of Europe was brought back, the idea being a multi-ethnic state indistinguishable from say Austria-Hungary or Ottoman Turkey.
+The bloom of cancer of this came early and quickly, with two world wars where these recent nationalisms faced each other and comically gassed and shot each other’s kids by the millions.
+As early as 1918, the West saw the error at the heart of the idea of the nation-state and sought to assuage it by the League of Nations.
+At the same period, capitalism was coming to its own, and between nationalism and capitalism, we had a second war.
+So, the European community and the idea of Europe were brought back, the idea being a multi-ethnic state indistinguishable from saying Austria-Hungary or Ottoman Turkey.

 Today’s xenophobia is not new, it is inevitable, it has only arrived at its own time.

-Poststructuralist thinking further fractionised the fractions nationalism had created and, more, opened the door for endless fractionizing.
-The idea of complimentarity has long given way to singularity which becomes exclusivity, yet, interestingly, these new exclusivities consider themselves to be “communities”.
+Poststructuralist thinking further fractionated the fractions nationalism had created and, more, opened the door for endless fractionalizing.
+The idea of complementarity has long given way to the singularity which becomes exclusivity, yet, interestingly, these new exclusivities consider themselves to be “communities”.
 Do you see the chaos?
 Can a community that is exclusivist be in fact a community, does a community not in fact mean diversity?
 Yet look at the labels, what they mean and what they have come to describe.